jasonkellydk/software-testing/README.md

   - Work-products are created throughout the software development life cycle (SDLC).
 As soon as these are ready, we can test them.
 As soon as these are ready, we can test them.
   - Cost escalation model
   - The earlier a problem (defect) is found, the less it costs to fix.
-  - Many problems in software systems can be traced back to missing or incorrect require- ments.
   - Requirement documents are the basis for acceptance tests.
 Testing can begin as soon as those are available.
   - Many problems in software systems can be traced back to missing or incorrect requirements.